mikeraab/docker001/Participant-Guide.md

 esc : w q
 ```

-Run the Wordpress stack by this command
+Run the Wordpress stack by this command:

 ```
 $ ./docker-compose up -d